-Fee Descript ion Amount APPLICATIO N FEE Application f ee for Registration as a Registrant Firm \$350.00 ANNUAL FEI ≣S Annual fee fo or Registrant Firm a.
-Registrant Firms with only one Professional Registrant employed by or under contract with the Registrant Firm: \$250.00 b.
-Registrant Firms with more than one Professional Registrant employed by or under contract with the Registrant Firm, or Registrant Firms that are sole practitioners with more than 2 Trainees employed by or under contract with the Registrant Firm: \$500SQRT(n), where n = # of Professional Registrants and Trainees, but does not include non-practising individual Registrants employed by or under contract with the Registrant Firm. or a Registrant Firm granted enrolment/ registration other than beginning of annual renewal cycle Prorated, based on annual fee formula.
-[Repealed 20 21-07-14] SPECIAL AS SESSMENTS Special asse ssments (if any) LATE FEES Late fee for f ailure to pay annual fee 15% of Annual Fee of each category above Late fee for f ailure to pay a special assessment 15% of special assessment a.
-Certai b.
-Perso ng fee for failure to provide: In information published on the register In and unique email addresses for all Responsible Irs and Responsible Registrants \$100.00 tion fee for Regulation of Firms Training Program sponsible Registrant who completes the Program \$200.00
+APPLICATION FEE Amour APPLICATION FEE Application fee for Registration as a Registrant Firm \$350.0 ANNUAL FEES Annual fee for Registrant Firm Registrant Firms with only one Professional Registrant employed by or under contract with the Registrant Firm: \$250.0 b.
+Registrant Firms with more than one Professional Registrant employed by or under contract with the Registrant Firm, or Registrant Firms that are sole practitioners with more than 2 Trainees employed by or under contract with the Registrant Firm: \$500SQRT(n), where n # of Professiona Registrants an Trainees, but does no include non-practisin individual Registrant employed by or unde contract with th Registrant Firm Annual fee for a Registrant Firm granted enrolment/ registration Prorated, based on annua at some time other than beginning of annual renewal cycle at some time other than beginning of annual renewal cycle [Repealed 2021-06-25] fee formula at some time other than beginning of annual renewal cycle [Repealed 2021-06-25] SPECIAL ASSESSMENTS at some time other than beginning of annual renewal cycle [Repealed 2021-06-25] at some time other than beginning of annual renewal cycle [Repealed 2021-06-25] SPECIAL ASSESSMENTS Special assessments (if any) fee formula 15% of Annual Fee of at some time other than beginning of annual renewal cycle [Repealed 2021-06-25] SPECIAL ASSESSMENTS Special assessments (if any) LATE FEES fee formula 15% of Annual Fee of each category abov 15% of specia at some time other than beginning of annual renewal cycle [Repealed 2021-06-25] SPECIAL ASSESSMENTS Special assessments (if any) LATE FEES Late fee for failure to pay annual fee fee formula 15% of Annual Fee of each category abov 15% of specia assessmen at some time other than beginning of annual renewal cycle [Repealed 2021-06-25] SPECIAL ASSESSMENTS Special assessments (if any) LATE FEES Late fee for failure to pay annual fee Late fee for failure to pay a special assessment Late reporting fee for failure to provide: a.
+Certain information published on the register b.
+Personal and unique email addresses for all Responsible fee formula 15% of Annual Fee of each category abov 15% of specia assessmen \$100.0 at some time other than beginning of annual renewal cycle [Repealed 2021-06-25] SPECIAL ASSESSMENTS Special assessments (if any) LATE FEES Late fee for failure to pay annual fee Late fee for failure to pay a special assessment Late reporting fee for failure to provide: a.
+Certain information published on the register b.
+Personal and unique email addresses for all Responsible Officers and Responsible Registrants Late completion fee for Regulation of Firms Training Program (for each Responsible Registrant who completes the Program